 Before the procedure, patients are given clear instructions on how to prepare for the procedure and what medications to avoid.
 Patients may need pre-operative testing to be completed and older patients will be required to obtain a mammogram.
 Typically, patients who are healthy and are non-smokers are good candidates for the procedure.

 The day of the procedure

 The procedure is done at an accredited surgery center or at a hospital.
-On the day of surgery, Dr. Raj will perform markings to plan the breast reduction technique such that the nipple will be in a more appropriate position.
-Afterwards, under general anesthesia, Dr. Raj will perform the procedure which will take about 2-4 hours depending on the complexity and extend of the breast reduction.
+On the day of surgery, Dr. Raj will perform markings to plan the technique such that the nipple will be in a more appropriate position.
+Afterwards, under general anesthesia, Dr. Raj will perform the procedure which will take about 2-4 hours depending on the complexity and extend of the surgery.
 Most patients can go home the same day after the procedure.